zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/database-connector-mx10.md

 * PostgreSQL - For certificate-based authentication (available from Studio Pro 10.16), see the [Use Certificate-Based Authentication for PostgreSQL Connections](#postgres-ssl) section below
 * Oracle
 * Snowflake – GA support from [Studio Pro 10.12](/releasenotes/studio-pro/10.12/) (Beta versions are available from [Studio Pro 10.10](/releasenotes/studio-pro/10.10/)).
 For more information, see [Configure the External Database Connector for Snowflake](/appstore/modules/snowflake/external-database-connector/)

-* From Studio Pro 10.19, This connector supports connecting to any database by using the Java dependency specified by the user for the respective database in the module settings.
-For more information, see [Configure the External Database Connector for any other Database](#byod)

 This connector supports the following statements: